Returning The Sacred To The Mother

 What is REMATRIATION?

-Rematriation is a powerful word Indigenous women of Turtle Island use to describe how they are restoring balance to the world.
-To Haudenosaunee women, it means “Returning the Sacred to the Mother,” and at Rematriation Magazine we are guided by our traditional teachings which acknowledge our connection to water, Grandmother Moon and Mother Earth.
+Rematriation is a powerful process by which Indigenous women of Turtle Island are restoring balance to the world.
+We’ve defined Rematriation as “Returning the Sacred to the Mother,” and at Rematriation Magazine we are guided by our traditional teachings which acknowledge our connection to water, Grandmother Moon and Mother Earth.
 We are empowered through our matrilineal culture.